Cherokee County License Hearing Guide

 How to Prepare

-Gather Evidence: Collect any evidence that supports your case.
-This could include witness statements, dashcam footage, photographs, or other relevant information.
+- Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, dashcam footage (if available), photographs, or medical records.

 Possible Outcomes

-Suspension Overturned: The hearing officer finds that the evidence does not support the suspension, and your license is reinstated.
+- Suspension Overturned: The hearing officer overturns the suspension, and your license is reinstated.

 Hardship/Restricted License in North Carolina

-IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.
+- IID Requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a limited driving privilege.

 Getting Your License Back